-The use of portable audio recorders is intended to enhance the mission of the Department by accurately capturing contacts between members of the Department and the public.
+The Gardena Police Department may provide members with access to portable recorders, either audio or video or both, for use during the performance of their duties.
+The use of recorders is intended to enhance the mission of the Department by accurately capturing contacts between members of the Department and the public.